 Even though a recent report from cash machine provider Link stated that there had been a fall of approximately 62% in the number of transactions from ATMs even before the pandemic hit, there are still many people who rely on cash to get by.

-Therefore, whilst there are still people and some businesses that rely on cash, it is important that financial institutions support these people and give them access to the money they require.
+Therefore, whilst there are still people and businesses that rely on cash, financial institutions must support these people and give them access to the money they require.

-A totally cashless society can only be achieved by educating people on how to live their lives without cash, and until that happens, moving to a fully cashless society is only going to leave the most vulnerable people in our society behind.
+A totally cashless society can only be achieved by educating people on living their lives without cash.
+Until that happens, moving to a fully cashless society will only leave the most vulnerable people in our society behind.

-Existing research suggests that as many as 1.7 million people in the UK do not have a bank account, and therefore rely entirely on cash on a daily basis, with a third of those actually declaring it a preference.
-This is something that will need to be addressed before the idea of having a 100% cashless society is even suggested, and that could take some time.
+Existing research suggests that as many as 1.7 million people in the UK do not have a bank account and rely entirely on cash daily, with a third of those actually declaring it a preference.
+This will need to be addressed before the idea of having a 100% cashless society is even suggested, and that could take some time.

 What Does the Rise in Contactless Payments Mean for Businesses?

 Whilst moving a company’s finances to a digital format can be a daunting prospect for some business owners, the changing behaviour of the modern-day consumer has made it a necessity.
-Having a digital payment option is no longer just a luxury, it is vital for modern businesses to survive in a crowded marketplace.
+Having a digital payment option is no longer just a luxury.
+Modern businesses need to survive in a crowded marketplace.

 Nevertheless, the fact that there are usually fees connected to processing debit and credit card payments means that some business owners have typically shied away from embracing the ability to process card transactions.
-Despite this, financial experts state that the modern consumer is more likely to spend more per transaction via a digital method than with physical cash, and the increase in profits will far outweigh those transaction fees.
+Despite this, financial experts state that the modern consumer is more likely to spend more per transaction via a digital method than physical cash.
+The increase in profits will far outweigh those transaction fees.

 As the pandemic hopefully eases in the coming months, it will be interesting to see just how much of a comeback cash payments make, as going digital is still not an option for many people.
 But, the big question is, will those people who were dedicated cash users who have now switched to digital payments ever return to using cash for the majority of their purchases?

-In order for the UK to become a totally cashless society, there needs to be much more support and education, especially from businesses, as people will need to learn how to live in a world where paying by cash is no longer an option.
-So do not expect to see a totally cashless society just yet.« Are Salary Advance Schemes Just Another Debt Trap?
-Deals for Interest-free Balance Transfer Credit Cards Are Disappearing »
+To become a totally cashless society, there needs to be much more support and education, especially from businesses, as people will need to learn how to live in a world where paying by cash is no longer an option.
+So do not expect to see a totally cashless society just yet.